How to Prepare for the New Brunswick SAFE Home Assessment Without Failing

 Pool and Water Feature Fencing

 If your property has a swimming pool (in-ground or above-ground), the perimeter must be enclosed by fencing that is at least 1.52 metres (5 feet) in height.
-The gate must be self-closing and self-latching, with the latch positioned out of reach of young children.
+The gate must be self-closing and self-latching.

 Firearms and Medications

-If firearms are present in the home, they must be stored in a locked cabinet with ammunition stored separately and also locked.
-This is a hard requirement under the Criminal Code as well as DSD policy.
+If firearms are present in the home, they must have trigger locks and be stored in a locked cabinet, with ammunition stored separately, subject to the federal firearms-storage regulations.

-All medications — prescription and over-the-counter — must be stored in a locked location.
-A standard bathroom cabinet does not satisfy this requirement.
-A locked box, cabinet, or drawer does.
+All medications — prescription and over-the-counter — must be stored where they are inaccessible to children.
+Ask DSD whether a locked box, cabinet, or drawer is required for your home.

 General Household Safety